nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/architectures.rst

 * For some use cases, the nRF52 Series and nRF53 Series MCUs can be too slow (for example, when the application does complex data processing).
 * The application and the network share flash and RAM space, which can limit the application functionality.
-* Dual-bank DFU or an external flash is needed to update the firmware.
+* Might require external flash for DFU if the secondary application slot does not fit in the primary memory because of increased application size.

 .. figure:: images/thread_platform_design_soc.svg
    :alt: Thread-only architecture (nRF52)